edgio-docs/edgio-docs/guides/connectors.md

 ## build.js

-Exports a function that is called when you run `xdn build`.
+Exports a function that is called when you run `{{ CLI_NAME }} build`.
 It is responsible for constructing the bundle that is deployed to the {{ PRODUCT_NAME }} cloud.
 This function typically uses `{{ PACKAGE_NAME }}/core/deploy/DeploymentBuilder` to stage the exploded bundle in the `.xdn` directory.

 _Optional, and not needed in most cases.
-The xdn build command automatically creates a bundle that includes all static assets referenced in your routes file as well as the `prod` entry point mentioned above._
+The {{ CLI_NAME }} build command automatically creates a bundle that includes all static assets referenced in your routes file as well as the `prod` entry point mentioned above._

 Example: